-First Things First, What is a Bulb?
+What is a bulb?

 Nope, it’s not the thing you stick into a light socket.
 In botany, a bulb is a circular stem with fleshy leaves for a base.
 The bulb of a plant stores food and its organs during winter dormancy, which is what allows the flower to bloom every year.

-A container garden is just that – a small garden or collection of plants in a large container.
+A container garden is just that: a small garden or collection of plants in a large container.
 But before you start picturing plants growing out of your Tupperware, we’re here to tell you container gardens are just as exquisite and colorful as traditional ones.
 And unlike regular gardens, container gardens are perfect for people who don’t have time to take care of a full landscape or are new to groundskeeping altogether.
 Best of all, they’re amazingly versatile and a great way to introduce some greenery into a small apartment or home without much yard space.

-Caring for Your Bulbs
+Caring for your bulbs

-Where to Plant
+Where to plant bulbs

 Whether you decide to stick with a traditional ceramic pot or get a little more creative and use an old toolbox or wooden barrel, the actual container isn’t as important as its location.
-Containers should be placed somewhere that receives direct sunlight for anywhere between six and eight hours a day.
+Containers should be placed somewhere that receives direct sunlight for anywhere from six and eight hours a day.

-Place them deep enough
+1. Place them deep enough

-Use the right soil
+2. Use the right soil

 Because bulbs are planted deep in the ground, they tend to do best in well-drained soil (soil that lets water travel through it quickly and evenly).

-Place them right-side up
+3. Place them right-side up

-Water them well
+4. Water them well

 If you still want the benefit of having a garden without actually going through the process of planting it yourself, you’re in luck!
-We offer beautiful tulip, iris and sweet springtime bulb container gardens.
+We offer beautiful tulip, iris, and sweet springtime bulb container gardens.